milky-way-labs/solana-trading-bot/README.md

 - `MIN_INITIAL_LIQUIDITY_VALUE` - Bot will buy only if the initial USDC QUOTE_AMOUNT liquidity value provided by 'ADD LIQUIDITY' transactions is less than or equal the specified amount.
   - Set `0` to disable.
 - `BLACKLIST_REFRESH_INTERVAL` - Interval in milliseconds to refresh the blacklist.
   - Blacklist checks update authority metadata of token, for "creator" wallets.
+- `ENABLE_AUTO_BLACKLIST_RUGS` - Set to `true` to enable automatic blacklisting of rugged tokens by ticker/symbol.
+  - When enabled, tokens that rug pull will be automatically added to the symbol blacklist to prevent future purchases.
+- `AUTO_BLACKLIST_LOSS_THRESHOLD` - Loss percentage threshold to trigger auto-blacklisting (default: 80%).
+  - If a token loses more than this percentage, it will be automatically added to symbol blacklist.
 - `WHITELIST_REFRESH_INTERVAL` - Interval in milliseconds to refresh the whitelist
   - Whitelist checks update authority metadata of token, for "creator" wallets.